LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_iOS_Document.md

 message.location = location;
 ```

--   **_Contact Message_**: if using **LTContactMessage** to send a contact message，the message shall be sent to LT designated cloud space.
+-   **_Contact Message_**: if using **LTContactMessage** to send a contact message, the message shall be sent to LT designated cloud space.
 If other designated space is required, use **LTCustomMessage** to customize the sending.
 In **LTContactMessage**, can send original contact info or thumbnail file path by using client's local files.
 LT also provides an **extInfo** column for attached info, such as the contact displayed name on the image.

 ```objectivec
 NSString *contactFilePath = [[NSBundle mainBundle] pathForResource:@"contact" ofType:@"vcf"];